tobiasritscher/ServerlessProjects/Labs/Lab08/README.md

 Run the app
 1. Open the project with the IDE
-3. Run the "flutter pub get" command to install all dependencies
+3. Run the ```flutter pub get``` command to install all dependencies
-4. Use the command "flutter run" to run the app on the virtual device
+4. Use the command ```flutter run``` to run the app on the virtual device

+## Functionality of the app
+The app is a prove of concept since the real app would need text to speech and further improvements to be used by a blind person.
+* You can enter your device_id and it will fetch all data points associated to it from the firebase database.
+* The app updates the data points each 2 seconds to guarantee that the newest data points are loaded.

+## Functionality of the app
+The app is a prove of concept since the real app would need text to speech and further improvements to be used by a blind person.
+* You can enter your device_id and it will fetch all data points associated to it from the firebase database.
+* The app updates the data points each 2 seconds to guarantee that the newest data points are loaded.

 # Goals
 1) Event-driven: When a user is close to a beacon, an http trigger will fire the corresponding cloud function.